-Master of Science in Organizational Development – 36 Credit Hours
+Master of Science in Organization Development – 44 Credit Hours

-The M.S. in Organizational Development is designed for both pastors and professionals who seek the desire to develop administrative and management skills necessary for effective leadership.
-While pastors may receive adequate theological training, they are often unprepared for the responsibilities of managing the small organization known as the church.
+The M.S. in Organization Development is designed for both pastors and professionals who seek the desire to develop administrative and management skills necessary for effective leadership.
+While pastors may receive adequate theological training, they are often unprepared for the administrative responsibilities of managing a small organization such as a church.
 Those involved in independent business also find themselves responsible for managing calendars, committees, volunteers, and budgets.
-This program will enable leaders to improve their organization through thinking like a consultant.
+This program will enable leaders to improve their organization by thinking like a consultant.

-The Organizational Degree program offers flexible course schedules in order to accommodate busy professionals.
-Classes are available in evening or modular formats, allowing students to balance life, work, ministry, and education.
+The Organization Degree program offers flexible course schedules in order to accommodate busy professionals.
+Classes are available in

 Master of Science in Education (MSEd) – 36 Credit Hours

-Teaching professionally requires the practical knowledge of a subject and the ability to communicate that subject in ways that students can understand.
-The constant changes in education and the development of new teaching methods and technologies require professionals who are dedicated to take an active interest in their own personal learning, intellectual growth, and professional development.
+Teaching and leading professionally requires the practical knowledge of a subject and the ability to communicate that subject in ways that students can understand.
+The constant changes in education and the development of new teaching methods and technologies require professionals who are dedicated to

 The Master of Science in Education degree (MSEd) is a graduate degree that offers various areas of concentration for those who desire to advance further in the field of education.
 Classroom teachers will find this degree especially attractive.
 In addition, the MSEd degree is an academic degree that encourages an educator’s development and intellectual enrichment.
 Moreover, the MSEd degree is a specialized degree that facilitates licensure renewal, faculty promotion, and salary increases.
 Finally, the MSEd degree is a professional degree that prepares an educator for doctoral studies.